Skip to main content

 Case 2: Even mode (purely common mode signal)

 In this case, ‘V2 = V1’ and as the two lines of the pair are identical, ‘I1 = I2’.
-Since ‘V1 = V2’, the capacitance ‘Cm’ between the two lines will have no effect on the currents in the two lines.
+Since ‘V1 = V2’, the capacitance ‘Cm’ between the two lines will not affect the currents in the two lines.
 It can therefore be ignored, leading to the following equivalent circuit:

 Even mode purely common mode signal